The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Modeling

 To perform a realistic MIRI simulation of a point source illumination on the detector, the \texttt{Poisson\_CCD} code is run with a random set of tracers (photons) pooled from a 2D Gaussian pattern.
-The Gaussian pattern widths in x and y-directions are defined in Table~\ref{tab:miri_poisson_ccd} based on a 2D Gaussian fit to the 20 frame ramp fit in Fig.~\ref{fig:bfe_miri_imager_impact} ($\sigma_{x}$=$\sigma_{y}$=0.56~pix, equivalent to \texttt{Sigmax} = \texttt{Sigmay} = 14~$\mu m$). \texttt{Poisson\_CCD} first solves Eq.~\ref{eq:poisson_equation}, then a distinct number of tracers are injected into the model.
-Every time a tracer results in a photo-excited electron (produced at a given pixel based on the absorption length of Eq.~\ref{eq:absorption_coefficient}), the path of the photoelectron, dictated by the electric field inside the layer, is numerically computed and the pixel at which the photoelectron ends up is recorded.
+The Gaussian pattern 2D widths in x and y-directions are defined in Table~\ref{tab:miri_poisson_ccd} based on a 2D Gaussian to the 20 frame ramp fit PSF in Fig.~\ref{fig:bfe_signature_imager}.
+We find $\sigma_{x}$= 0.84 pix, $\sigma_{y}$=0.82~pix, equivalent to \texttt{Sigmax}~=~20.9~$\mu m$ and \texttt{Sigmay}~=~20.5~$\mu m$ used in \texttt{Poisson\_CCD}.
+We also input the measured sub-pixel centroid from the same 2D Gaussian fit (parameters \texttt{Xoffset}~=~10.75~~$\mu m$, \texttt{Yoffset}~=~9.75~$\mu m$) as this has an effect on the relative signal level between neighboring pixels, as exemplified in the bottom left panel of Fig.~\ref{fig:bfe_signature_imager}.

+\texttt{Poisson\_CCD} first solves Eq.~\ref{eq:poisson_equation}, then a distinct number of tracers are injected into the model until the hardcoded number of detected and recombined photoelectrons, defined by the parameter \texttt{NumElec}, is reached.
+Every time a tracer results in a photoelectron, produced at a given pixel based on the absorption length of Eq.~\ref{eq:absorption_coefficient}, the path of the photoelectron, dictated by the electric field inside the layer, is numerically computed and the pixel at which the photoelectron ends up in, is recorded.
 The photoelectric charge accumulation introduces a debiasing at each pixel as defined by the \texttt{ContactCapacitance} parameter.
-The updated debiasing level at each pixel is used to solve Eq.~\ref{eq:poisson_equation} again in the next step.
+The updated debiasing level at each pixel is used to solve Eq.~\ref{eq:poisson_equation} again in the next iterative step.
 Performing such a simulation self-consistently results in each pixel shown in the top left panel of Fig.~\ref{fig:poisson_ccd_pixelsim} experiencing a different level of debiasing.
 Pixels that see more tracer photons will have more photoelectrons generated above them, increasing the resulting debiasing, and reducing the width of the depletion region as a result.
-The impact of the debiasing on the path of the electrons is monitored by tracking the electron paths in the active layer.
+The impact of the debiasing on the path of the photoelectrons is monitored by tracking the electron paths in the active layer.
+The number of photoelectrons lost due to recombination is computed as the number of tracers injected minus the number of detected photoelectrons at the end of each simulation step.